Animal Control | Long Island | Animal Removal

 RABID RACCOONS • RACCOON DISEASES

 Raccoon Tracks - May be observed in the snow.
-Raccoon foot prints may also be seen on the side of a Long Island home, or building.
+Raccoon footprints may also be seen on the side of a Long Island home or building.
 Both the front and back feet of a raccoon have five toes.
-The rear foot shows the heel and resembles a small human footprint and is about three to four inches long.
+The rear foot shows the heel and resembles a small human footprint, and is about three to four inches long.
 The front prints have shorter heel marks and are two to three inches long.

 Trash Cans - Overturned, or opened by raccoons as they feed on garbage.
+Use trash cans with locking lids, or ideally, store them in an outdoor storage shed to prevent raccoons from getting into them.

 Raccoon Repellents

-Are not effective in getting a raccoon out of an attic.
-Ammonia, bleach, coyote urine, mothballs, loud radios and ultrasonic sound
+They are not effective in getting a raccoon out of an attic.
+Ammonia, bleach, coyote urine, mothballs, loud radios, and ultrasonic sound-emitting pest-control devices don't get rid of raccoons.

 Raccoon Sounds